al3xisxyz/al3xis.xyz/content/posts/Setting-up-Disqus-comments-in-Hugo.md

 ## Create comments file
 First create a html file in:
-layouts/partials/comments.html
+`layouts/partials/comments.html`
 This is applicable mostly for the PaperMod theme.
 Other themes usually use a disqus.html file.
 It is important to name the file in the right way so your theme will recognise it.
-Check the documentation of your theme, in my caswe the PaperMod theme documentation about comments is here: https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/#comments
+Check the documentation of your theme, in my case the PaperMod theme documentation about comments is here: https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/#comments

 ## Hugo Disqus template
-Copy from Hugo repository tpl/tplimpl/embedded/templates/disqus.html here: https://github.com/gohugoio/hugo/blob/edc5c4741caaee36ba4d42b5947c195a3e02e6aa/tpl/tplimpl/embedded/templates/disqus.html
+Copy from Hugo repository [tpl/tplimpl/embedded/templates/disqus.html](https://github.com/gohugoio/hugo/blob/edc5c4741caaee36ba4d42b5947c195a3e02e6aa/tpl/tplimpl/embedded/templates/disqus.html)

-Add all the lines in the previously created comments.html file
+Add all the lines in the previously created `comments.html` file

 I replaced the lines:
 {{< highlight html >}}